Summer Writing Intensive

 Marlboro College was founded in 1946 by veterans returning from the Second World War who wanted to create a new kind of educational experience, one centered in independent thought, community engagement, and clear writing.
 This summer, in collaboration with Words After War, Marlboro will once again honor its founders and its founding principles in the Summer Writing Intensive.

 The Summer Writing Intensive is open to anyone 18 or older interested in developing their writing.
 The program is geared toward active writers at any level of experience.
 What you’ll need to participate is some writing to put on the table and a willingness to workshop and revise.
 Participating writers should plan to come prepared with approximately 20 pages of prose or 10 poems that are ready to share with faculty and other participants for revision.
 We particularly encourage military veterans who are interested in the craft of writing to apply.
-Anyone eligible for our Veteran's Writing Grant (including veterans, their family members, and active military personnel) will be able to attend the intensive at no cost.
+Anyone eligible for our Veteran's Writing Grant (including veterans, their family members, and active military personnel) will be able to attend the intensive at a discounted rate.

 About the Intensive